 Windows, external doors and joinery

 Repair category 1

 Notes These were generally seen to be in fair order.
 Whilst there was no obvious defect on the date of our inspection, it should be appreciated that double-glazed sealed units do have a limited life expectancy and defective seals can lead to condensation between the panes, necessitating in replacement of the units.
 This can sometimes only be obvious during adverse weather conditions.

 External decorations

 Repair category 2

-Notes Some external decorative finishes would benefit from general overhaul and redecoration as necessary.
+Notes External decorative finishes would benefit from general overhaul and redecoration as necessary.

 Conservatories/porches

-Repair category 2
+Repair category -

-Notes Cracking was noted to the render finishes.
-Repairs are required.
+Notes None.

 Communal areas

 Repair category -

 Notes None.

 Garages and permanent outbuildings

 Repair category -

 Notes None.